li-lab-mcgill/SpaTM/README.md

-# SpaTM
-A Spatial Topic Model analyzing Spatial Transcriptomes
+# A Spatial Topic Model (SpaTM) for analyzing Spatial Transcriptomes